pwhermanson/heyspex/docs/layout-system.md

 ### Fullscreen Mode

-- Individual panels can be expanded to fill the viewport
+- Individual panels can be expanded to fill the viewport via the full-screen expand icon (two arrows at 45°)
+- Default behavior: expanding a panel makes it full width and height of the viewport and gracefully pushes all other panels off-viewport
+- The Global Control Bar (Main Control Bar) remains visible by default while a panel is fullscreen
-- Control Bar and other sidebars hide during fullscreen
+- Users can toggle the Global Control Bar visibility during fullscreen via:
+   - Command Palette slash command
+   - Keyboard shortcut
+   - Persisted preference in Settings → Views
 - Original states are preserved and restored when exiting fullscreen

 ### State Management